anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 All of the concerns in {{RFC8995}} section 4.1 apply.
 The Pledge can be deceived by malicious Join Proxy announcements.
-The Pledge will only join a network to which it receives a valid {{RFC8366}} voucher {{I-D.ietf-anima-constrained-voucher}}.
-Once the Pledge joined, the payload between Pledge and Registrar is protected by DTLS.
+The Pledge will only join a network for which it receives a valid {{RFC8366}} voucher {{I-D.ietf-anima-constrained-voucher}}.
+The communication between Pledge and Registrar is always protected by DTLS, prior to joining a network as well as after joining that network.
+In the latter case, the Join Proxy is not used anymore.

-It should be noted here that the contents of the CBOR map used to convey return address information is not DTLS protected.
-When the communication between JOIN Proxy and Registrar passes over an unsecure network, an attacker can change the CBOR array, causing the Registrar to deviate traffic from the intended Pledge.
+It should be noted here that the contents of the CBOR array used in the JPY protocol (including Pledge IP address information) is not DTLS-protected.
+When the communication between stateless Join Proxy and Registrar passes over an unsecure network, an attacker can change the CBOR array, potentially causing the Join Proxy to divert DTLS traffic away from the intended Pledge.

 If such scenario needs to be avoided, then it is reasonable for the Join Proxy to encrypt the CBOR array using a locally generated symmetric key.
 The Registrar would not be able to examine the result, but it does not need to do so.
 This is a topic for future work.

-Another possibility is to use level 2 protection between Registrar and Join Proxy.
+Another possibility is to use link-layer (L2) security between Registrar and Join Proxy.

 # IANA Considerations